NCCGA Rules & Eligibilty

 • No caddies are permitted during events

-• Spectators may not provide advice to participants during play
+• Spectators are allowed at the discretion of the course and may not provide advice to participants during play

 • A club golf team is permitted to name any non-student the official "coach" of the team.
 Advice is permitted at NCCGA events that are not PGA Playing Ability Tests (NCCGA Nationals).
 Advice is permitted throughout the round exempt on the putting green